jfrog/jfrog-vscode-extension/README.md

 ### Go Projects

 Behind the scenes, the JFrog VS Code Extension scans all the project dependencies, both direct and indirect (transitive), even if they are not declared in the project's go.mod.
-It builds the Go dependencies tree by running `go mod graph`.
+It builds the Go dependencies tree by running `go mod graph` and intersecting the results with `go list -f '{{with .Module}}{{.Path}} {{.Version}}{{end}}' all` command.
 Therefore, please make sure to have Go CLI in your system PATH.

 ### Maven Projects